Debt Payoff Strategies7 min read

 Credit card APRs remain punishing for many borrowers even as other loan types stabilize.
 Pull every statement and note promotional rates expiring this year.
 A balance sitting at 0% until October behaves differently from one accruing 21% today—your strategy must reflect current and future rates, not last year's snapshot.

-2. Clear clutter: Snowball any balance under $500 if it closes within 60 days.
+2. Clear clutter: Snowball any balance under $500 if it closes within 60 days with focused extras.

-3. Avalanche the rest: Focus extras on the highest effective APR.
+3. Avalanche the rest: Focus extras on the highest effective APR after promos and penalty rates are accounted for.

 4. Revisit quarterly: Update when rates reset, income changes, or accounts close.